plucena/simple_contract/README.md

 5. AesKey 63f49d1ef7b1510060edcec934828b09

+Write an Ether.Js Javascript  based on the examples provided at https://github.com/coti-io/coti-ethers that calls the store.sol and print the privateNumber on the screen

+Make sure to use  CotiNetwork.Testnet

 #set private number

-Write an Ether.Js script  based on the examples provided at https://github.com/coti-io/coti-ethers that calls the store.sol and print the privateNumber on the screen

-Make sure to use  CotiNetwork.Testnet

 TO SET The number